nitindhar7/forrst/README.md

 -----
 Each API method in this library is heavily commented.
 The descriptions are taken directly from Forrst.
 Please check the official [Forrst API documentation](http://forrst.com/api) for up to date API definitions and descriptions.

-To begin, build Forrst and import it in your code
+    // To begin, build Forrst and import it in your code import com.forrst.api;

-    import com.forrst.api;

-Initialize a ForrstAPI object using the client implementation

-    ForrstAPI forrst = new ForrstAPIClient();
+    // Initialize a ForrstAPI object using the client implementation ForrstAPI forrst = new ForrstAPIClient();

-To check the number of API calls left for the current hour
+    // To check the number of API calls left for the current hour forrst.stats();

-    forrst.stats();

 Note that each library API endpoint returns a JSONObject.
 For more information on JSONObject visit [json.org/java](http://json.org/java/).
 The dependency json-java jar file is also included in the `lib` folder.

 Certain methods require authentication.
 Check the official docs for more details on which methods require this.

-To authenticate
+    // To authenticate
     forrst.usersAuth("USERNAME", "PASSWORD");

-To get a specific users information
+    // To get a specific users information forrst.usersInfo(USER_ID);

-    forrst.usersInfo(USER_ID, "USERNAME");
+    OR
+    forrst.usersInfo("USERNAME");

-Details for the rest of the available API endpoints is given inline.
+Details for the rest of the available API endpoints are given inline.

 Forrst API Endpoints
 --------------------